Prestonwood Country Club: Facilities

 In addition, it has a driving range, three practice greens, a short game area, and state of the art learning and club fitting center.
 The club utilizes a full-service golf pro shop with five PGA Golf Class A professionals and three assistant professionals.

 Events

 SAS Championship: The SAS Championship is a Champions Tour event that has been hosted by Prestonwood since 2001.
 The course plays at 7,237 yards and is a mix of the Highlands and Meadows courses.
-The 2020 SAS Championship champion was Ernie Els.
+The 2024 SAS Championship champion was Jerry Kelly.

 Jimmy V Celebrity Golf Classic: The tournament, named after the late Jim Valvano, was started to support cancer research.
 It was played at Prestonwood for 20 years starting in 1994, and was last played in 2013.
 While at Prestonwood the tournament raised over $13.5 million and drew in such celebrities as Michael Jordan, Bob Costas, and Kevin Costner.